markdewing/derivation_modeling/Readme.txt

        Also specify the temperature and box size to make the integral completely numerical.

+example_codegen.py - The classical 'Hello World' program in the C and python trees.
+Run it to generated hello_py.py and hello_c.c.

 codegen/
   lang_py.py - Python language model
   pattern_match.py - experiment in pattern-matching syntax for converting sympy trees to other forms